revbayes/revbayes.github.io/tutorials/model_testing_pps/pps_inference.md

 ~~~
 {:.Rev-output}

-Now that we have a full set of MCMC analyses for our simulated data, we can move on to calculating test statistics.
+Once we have a full set of MCMC analyses for our simulated data, we can move on to calculating test statistics.

 Calculating the Test Statistics
 -------------------------------